learn-thrive-group

 Solo performance majors:

-• A minimum of three pieces contrasting tempos and musical styles.
+• A minimum of three pieces demonstrating contrasting tempos and musical styles.
 You must include one complete classical sonata.

 Memorization is required except for complex contemporary works.